 But let’s apply this scenario to a Rolex movement.
 If you use an equivalent part procured, say, in Asia in the repair of your calibre 3035, and later submit the watch containing this movement to Rolex for maintenance, Rolex will be within their rights to refuse to service the watch, or confiscate the part and replace it with a Rolex part – at your expense.

-Realistically, Rolex doesn’t allow aftermarket parts in their watches because they don’t want their brand diluted with parts of questionable quality and origin.
+Realistically, Rolex doesn’t allow aftermarket parts in their watches.
+This is because they don’t want their brand diluted with parts of questionable quality and origin.
 That’s not a performance issue with a diamond bezel.
 But it certainly could be with a balance bridge.

 Finally, in my research, I could find no evidence of Rolex ever confiscating and/or destroying a watch or part of a watch due to an aftermarket part that did not infringe on a Rolex trademark or patent.